shahrukhx01/joint-learn/README.md

 [#docs-package]: https://www.sbert.net/
 <!--- BADGES: END --->

-# Joint Learn: A python package for task-specific weight sharing
+# Joint Learn: A python toolkit for task-specific weight sharing for sequence classification

 This framework provides an easy method to compute dense vector representations for **sentences**, **paragraphs**, and **images**.
 The models are based on transformer networks like BERT / RoBERTa / XLM-RoBERTa etc. and achieve state-of-the-art performance in various task.
 Text is embedding in vector space such that similar text is close and can efficiently be found using cosine similarity.